formulaslug/telemetry-vis-software/backend/README.md

 Both are written in python and share the same asyncio event loop.

-^ !Note:
+> [!NOTE]
-^ The frontend UI is hosted separately, using a nodejs process.
+> The frontend UI is hosted separately, using a nodejs process.
 These are completely separate!

 The websocket server serves the actual live telemetry data.
 The http server is